Parks and gardens

 The Botanic Gardens offer a peaceful blend of green space, woodland walks and river walks by the River Kelvin.
 The Gardens are also home to two glasshouses, including the Kibble Palace, which houses plants from all around the world and marble statues.

-Victoria Park is one of Glasgow's prettiest parks.
-It boasts an extensive range of formal floral displays, a large boating pond and children's play park.
+Victoria Park is one of Glasgow's prettiest parks with a range of floral displays, a large boating pond and children's play park.
 Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, with tree trunks thought to be around 330 million years old.

 Parks in the southside